>PROJECT MAMMOTH

 Affected by threats of entaglement in fishing gear and vessel strikes.

-[ Acropora jacquelinae coral ]
+acropora jacquelinae coral

 Affected by coral bleaching, human activity in waters, starfish species and diseases.

-[ Arctic polar bear ]
+arctic polar bear

 Affected by lack of food and habit change.

-[ R&D: THE BUILDING ]
+[ ✧.* ]

 We selected DIY hologram technology as our visual storytelling method, with the goal of seeing how it could be used for educational purposes.
 Until now, no one in the program had created a project using holograms, which gave us the opportunity to put together an installation with a strong impact through its design.
 We began by using videos of small-scale, DIY holograms created with pieces of a CD case, tape and a phone.
 Then, we transformed this into a mid-scale hologram for prototyping using plastic sheets; for the installation, we upscaled it with plexiglass and a TV monitor.

-[ ENVIRONMENTS ]
+[ environments ]

 In order to properly apply the physics of hologram refraction to the installation, we brainstormed ways to suspend the hologram media through environmental renders.
 We wanted to provide more information about habitats for each species; this led us to develop dome-based environments, containing the animal render and surrounding elements that depicted its home.
 Through several tests, we discovered that this approach was the most successful in simulating a real hologram and the immersion would be maintained without revealing what actually powered the images.

-[ INTERACTIVITY ]
+[ code + motion ]

 One of our goals for the installation was to establish a way that viewers could interact with and control the hologram media.
 The coding team, with assistance from our supervisor, created a joint Flick motion sensor + Raspberry Pi + Python system that allowed us to switch between visuals.
 Compared to larger-scale/room-based installations, our system was humble yet powerful enough to operate videos and audio at the same time.

-Branding Project Mammoth
+[ Branding Project Mammoth ]

 Project Mammoth's visual identity was designed to encapsulate a playful approach to biodiversity awareness and education.
 We envisioned our installation as something that would cater to audiences of all ages, encouraging both children and adults alike to interact with the project.
 The team's decision to select a mammoth as the project logo stems from the extinction of the elephantid genus Mammuthus, a mammal species that disappeared during the Holocene epoch due to climate change and human hunting.
-While mammoths are not classified as marine species, we belived that their fate best represented the critical nature of our topic and served as a reminder that the animals we highlighted could follow the same path of extinction if humanity doesn't strengthen its conservation efforts to protect them.
+While mammoths are not classified as marine species, we believed that their fate best represented the critical nature of our topic and served as a reminder that the animals we highlighted could follow the same path of extinction if humanity doesn't strengthen its conservation efforts to protect them.

-[ credits ]
+[ project credits ]

 Project Lead: Tany Dourev